 Learn more about treatment with trastuzumab (Herceptin).

-During a surgical biopsy, an area of normal breast tissue (called a margin) around the suspicious area is taken out to be sure the entire tumor was removed.
+During a surgical biopsy, a rim of normal breast tissue (called a margin) surrounding the suspicious area is taken out to be sure the entire tumor was removed.
 The pathologist looks at the margins and decides whether or not they contain cancer cells.

 Positive (also called "involved") margins